Jürgen Budday: Biography

 Budday studied music education, church music and musicology at the Academy of Music in Stuttgart and, since 1979, has been teaching music at the Evangelical Seminary Maulbronn, a Protestant private boarding school in Maulbronn.

 For his teaching and artistic activity, he has received many awards, including the Bundesverdienstkreuz am Bande (German Cross of Merit) and the Bruno Frey Prize from the Baden-Württemberg State Academy of Music, Ochsenhausen.

 Since 2002, Budday has also held the chair of the choral committee of the German Music Council.
 Several concert recordings have been made under his artistic direction.

 These have included the Handel oratorios Jephtha, Samson, Judas Maccabaeus, Saul and the Messiah with highly distinguished soloists such as Emma Kirkby, Michael Chance, Nancy Argenta, David Thomas, Stephen Varcoe, Miriam Allan, Joanne Lunn and many others.

-In 2011, Budday has been awarded the honorary title Professor by the Minister-President of Baden-Württemberg, who dignified Budday to be an illustrious musical ambassador of Baden-Württemberg.
+In 2011, Budday has been awarded the honorary title Professor by the Minister-President of Baden-Württemberg, who dignified Budday to be a musical ambassador of Baden-Württemberg.